wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-windows-sql-automated-patching.md

 When finished, click the **OK** button on the bottom of the **SQL Server configuration** blade to save your changes.

 If you are enabling Automated Patching for the first time, Azure configures the SQL Server IaaS Agent in the background.
 During this time, the Azure portal might not show that Automated Patching is configured.
 Wait several minutes for the agent to be installed, configured.
-After that the Azure portal will reflect the new settings.
+After that the Azure portal reflects the new settings.

 >[AZURE.NOTE] You can also configure Automated Patching using a template.
 For more information, see [Azure quickstart template for Automated Patching](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-sql-existing-autopatching-update).